rodrimati1992/abi_stable_crates/readme.md

 This library allows defining Rust libraries that can be loaded at runtime, even if they were built with a different Rust version than the crate that depends on it.

+This library is intended more as a replacement for compiling Rust libraries statically(the default way of compiling Rust libraries),than it is intended to be for cross-language ffi.

 # Features